Ci3l/ToDoApp/README.md

 ### Description
-Created a to-do app with post-it(with a deadline) and list.
-The project is in progress, so I would love to hear new ideas.
+Created a to-do app with post-it and lists.
+I would love to hear new ideas to improve the project.

 ### Use Project
 (you'll need to have Java in your PATH if you don't have it go check this [link](https://javatutorial.net/set-java-home-windows-10))